DariaMinieieva/sustainable_energy_project/README.md

 ## PROGRAM’S STRUCTURE AND SHORT DESCRIPTION OF MODULES, FUNCTIONS, CLASSES AND METHODS
+This project is located in the folder sustainable_energy and has the following structure:

+1. Module [project.py](http://project.py/) - the main module that launches flask project.
+2. Folder templates - contains the following html-pages of the web application.
+    1. about_us.html - page with information about the project.
+    2. contact_us.html - developer contacts page.
+    3. mainpage.html - the main page of the project.
+    4. solar_panels.html - a page that allows users to get data about solar panels.
+    5. wind_turbines.html - page that allows users to get data about wind turbines.
+    6. User-created maps are also stored in this folder.
+3. Static folder, which contains all the necessary styles and pictures for this project.
+4. The map_creator folder, which contains all the basic logic of the web application in the following modules
+    1. adt_realization.py - implementation of abstract data types.
+You can read more about them at the following link: [https://github.com/DariaMinieieva/sustainable_energy_project/wiki/3.-Домашнє-завдання-№3#_ADT](https://github.com/DariaMinieieva/sustainable_energy_project/wiki/3.-%D0%94%D0%BE%D0%BC%D0%B0%D1%88%D0%BD%D1%94-%D0%B7%D0%B0%D0%B2%D0%B4%D0%B0%D0%BD%D0%BD%D1%8F-%E2%84%963#_ADT)
+    2. [linkedlist.py](http://linkedlist.py/) - implementation of the Linked List data structure
+    3. main_code.py - the main module, which contains the following functions:
+        1. get_lat_long (central_lat, central_long, distance) - accepts the latitude and longitude of the place entered by the user and the radius in which he or she wants to place the selected alternative energy source.
+        2. map_generator (locations, start_location, max_value) - takes the input of the location, the initial location entered by the user, and the best value of efficiency.
+A map is created that shows the best place to set the selected alternative power source and returns the id value.
+        3. get_historical_data (latitude, longitude, energy_source) - accepts the latitude, longitude and type of alternative energy source.
+Returns a LinkedList with instances of the required ADT (depending on the type of alternative power source entered) with information about the past weather at that point.
+        4. get_forecast_data (latitude, longtitute, energy_source) - accepts the latitude, longitude and type of alternative energy source.
+Returns a LinkedList with instances of the required ADT (depending on the type of alternative energy source entered) with information about the forecast weather at that point.
+        5. calculate_efficiency (linked_lst, energy_source) - accepts LinkedList with information about the weather and the type of alternative energy source.
+Returns the average efficiency at a given point and for wind turbines - the recommended direction in which they should be placed.
+        6. all_average_efficiency (locations, energy_source, type_of_data) - accepts the location, the type of alternative energy source and the type of weather data (historical or forecast).
+Returns a dictionary with coordinates as keys and efficiency values of the selected type of alternative energy source and, for wind turbines, the recommended direction in which they should be returned.
+The point with the best efficiency also returns
+        7. create_txt (locations, energy_source, path) - accepts the location, the type of alternative energy source and the path to the file.
+Creates a text file that collects the coordinates sorted by efficiency and, for wind turbines, the recommended direction in which they should be rotated.

 ## SHORT INSTRUCTION
 1. To use the program, you need to follow the link to the site.